PhenixCollaboration/web/_results/hepdata.md

 If there are existing data files in an ad-hoc format (text etc) these can be converted to the HEPData format with some effort.
 The DAP team is looking at technical solutions to facilitate this process.
-For example, if plots are generated using ROOT macros the code can be instrumeted to output same data in a format compatible with HEPData.
+For example, if plots are generated using ROOT macros the code can be instrumented to output same data in a format compatible with HEPData.
 There is a helpful write-up about preparing data for upload:
 {% include_cached documents/doc.md type='writeup' tag='nattrass' %}